How to Handle High Traffic Websites?

 #2.
 Use a Content Delivery Network (CDN)

 A VPS alone isn’t enough to speed up your site or guarantee you uptime.
-You should use a CDN to deliver content.
-It will come in handy especially if you have a content heavy site.
-Some visitors don’t have the privilege of accessing sites whose servers are closer home.
-With a CDN, you are a guaranteed of good speed and reliability of service regardless of the location of a visitor.
+It would be best if you used a CDN to deliver content.
+It will come in handy, especially if you have a content-heavy site.
+In addition, some visitors don’t have the privilege of accessing sites whose servers are closer to home.
+With a CDN, you are guaranteed good speed and reliability of service regardless of a visitor’s location.

 #4.
 Smush Images

 Some people only check whether their sites have caching issues or not and leave it there.
-Take a step farther by stress testing it.
-There are a number of tools that allow you to hypothesize surges and determine how well your site can perform while it’s being bombarded by traffic.
-Within a minute, you can see the server-limit and use the data to make a plan to improve your site.
+Take a step further by stress testing it.
+Several tools allow you to hypothesize surges and determine how well your site can perform while it’s being bombarded by traffic.
+Within a minute, you can see the server limit and use the data to make a plan to improve your site.

 Though a surge in traffic may be a one-time event, you ought to be prepared and keep in mind it could be an indication of a big wave.
-Sign up for a web performance monitoring service whenever you realize that traffic is no longer predictable.
-The same case applies if you’re concerned about stretching the limits of web host plan.
-This will allow you check for uptime problems and the same time monitor experience of visitors to your site.
+Sign up for a website performance monitoring service whenever you realize that traffic is no longer predictable.
+The same case applies if you’re concerned about stretching the limits of the web host plan.
+This will allow you to check for uptime problems and monitor the experience of visitors to your site.

 Not all traffic is good!
-News stories about how major network sites, as well as organization sites such as Sony and Twitter, have been taken down by massive traffic onslaught.
+News stories about how major network sites and organization sites such as Sony and Twitter have been taken down by massive traffic onslaught.
 The DDoS slows down a website’s performance and gradually makes it inaccessible to visitors.
 What would happen to your site if hackers struck?
-Make sure that you secure your website so that no matter who targets it, no one can access it.
+Make sure that you secure your website so that no matter which targets it, no one can access it.

 #8.
 WordPress CMS

 The first thing is to know your web traffic like the back of your hand so that it becomes easy to tell and act before a surge.
 Two, remember to create a post-crash or downtime plan should things go wrong.
-Backup the site daily, save contact details of your host and keep customers updated via email or social media.
+Finally, back up the site daily, save the contact details of your host, and keep customers updated via email or social media.